NuGet/NuGet.Client/docs/coding-guidelines.md

 1. All async methods should have a name ending with Async.

 1. All interfaces must be pascal cased prefixed with I.

+1. Adding TODOs is not recommended and should be avoided whenever possible.
+In cases in which they do get added each TODO needs to be linked to an issue.
+Use the full url to the GitHub issue.

 Many of the guidelines, wherever possible, and potentially some not listed here, are enforced by an [EditorConfig](https://editorconfig.org "EditorConfig homepage") file (`.editorconfig`) at the root of the repository.